kthohr/optim/README.md

 ![Ackley](https://github.com/kthohr/kthohr.github.io/blob/master/pics/ackley_fn_3d.png)

-This well-known test function that contains many local minima.
-Newton-type methods (such as BFGS), which are sensitive to initial values, will generally perform rather poorly on problems like these, so we will use a global method instead.
+This is a well-known test function that contains many local minima.
+Newton-type methods (such as BFGS), which are sensitive to initial values, will generally perform rather poorly on problems like this so we will employ a global search method instead.

 Code: